fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADUserRegisteredDevice.md

 # Get-AzureADUserRegisteredDevice

 ## SYNOPSIS
-Get registered devices registered by the user.
+Get devices registered by a user.

 ## SYNTAX